transcom/mymove-docs/docs/adrs/0077-permanently-store-origin-duty-gbloc.md

 * View tables are not transferred to data warehouse.
 USTC needs the duty location GBLOC data warehoused.
 * The `origin_duty_location_to_gbloc` does not handle GBLOC outliers, such as USMC logic, leading to [incorrect data](https://dp3.atlassian.net/browse/MB-15143) :lock:.

+### Important distinction to note:
+In addition to `origin_duty_location_to_gbloc`, there is another view for `move_to_gbloc`.
+This is used to fetch the Shipment GBLOC, which is based on the origin address of the first shipment in a move.
+The Shipment GBLOC and Origin Duty Location GBLOC are both fetched, and the API manages the logic for which GBLOC to select to route the move to the correct queue.

+For the purpose of the current requirement, the `move_to_gbloc` view will remain in place, and the routing logic in the API will not be changed.
+The primary change will be in storing the origin duty location GBLOC when an MTO is created, and query the stored origin duty location GBLOC.

 ## Decision Drivers

 * Complexity and impact of refactor